 If you are making French meringue for crispy disks or baked decoration elements, try not to overheat the meringue in the oven or they will end up a darker color than is desired.
 Wedge the oven door open a little with a dish towel to avoid an overly hot baking environment.
 You are actually drying the meringue out—not cooking it—so try for a 158 F oven for best results.
 Get a good oven thermometer to ascertain the temperature before you end up with ruined creations.

 Tips and Techniques

-- Make sure your equipment is completely clean without any traces of grease residue.
-Grease will make it harder to get your egg whites as foamy as you need them to be.
-Do not use plastic bowls and try wiping the stainless steel bowls with half a lemon to ensure no grease.
+In addition to following the recipe exactly, there are a few guidelines you need to follow to achieve meringue success.
+To save a lot of time and a very sore wrist, use a clean mixer to create your various meringues.
+Do not use plastic bowls—stainless steel is best.
+And it is important that your equipment is completely clean without any traces of grease residue; grease will make it harder to get your egg whites as foamy as you need them to be.
+Try wiping the stainless steel bowls with half a lemon to ensure there is no grease.

-- Try adding a little lemon juice or cream of tartar to your whites after the addition of the sugar to produce a more stable foam.
-It is awful when your meringue falls flat after all your work.
+Nothing is more disappointing than having your meringue fall flat after all of your work.
+To produce a more stable foam, try adding a little lemon juice or cream of tartar to your whites after the addition of the sugar.
 The addition of cream of tartar will also produce a crisper meringue.

-- You can use egg whites from a carton or egg whites separated by you for meringue.
+You can use egg whites from a carton instead of separating the eggs yourself.
 There is a slight difference in volume (fresh whites whip up a bit more fluffy) but you won't waste the yolks using a carton of whites.